xXAI-botXx/CPP/README.md

 - Use modules (C++20+) to reduce compile time and dependency complexity
 - Avoid macros for logic — use `constexpr` or inline functions instead
 - Avoid manual `new`, `delete`, and `malloc`

+**Memory Safe:**
+- Avoid side effects in functions; keep them pure when possible
+- Always initialize variables before use
+- Avoid undefined behavior and non-deterministic patterns

+**Testing and Maintainability:**
+- Follow a test-driven or at least test-supported approach
+      -  Write unit tests before or after implementing functionality
+- Clean and refactor after adding new code — technical debt accumulates fast
+    - With every line of new code, you increase your technical debt.
+Or in other words: you make your code uglier with every new code
+    - After new code/new features, it is important to take time to clean the new (and maybe the old code), and maybe refactor some parts.
+Making some parts more modular or using polymorphy and more smaller functions.
+- Modularize and generalize where duplication occurs (DRY principle)

+> Remember on your technical debts!
+It is often seen that code gets worse and worse over time which is completly normal and that is the reason why for example live-service games get more bugs after some years then at the beginning.
+So remeber to take some time for clean-up and refactoring!

+**Function Design:**
+- Each function should have only one responsibility
+- Keep functions short (ideally <= 10 lines)
+- Avoid more than 3 parameters if possible
+- Minimize branching (few `if` / `switch` paths)
+- Function names should be verbs (e.g., `loadFile()`, `computeAverage()`).

+**Variables should:**
+- Name variables as carefully as you would name your first-born
+- Use expressive, meaningful names
+- Be consistent: choose camelCase or snake_case, not both
+- Avoid abbreviations unless widely recognized (idx, pos, ...)

+**Class Design:**
+- Class names should be nouns and singular
+- Inheritance should only represent a clear “is-a” relationship
+- Prefer composition and modularity over deep inheritance chains
+- Modularity should be prevert over polymorphy

+**Modularity and Code Reuse:**
+- Prefer modular, reusable code through:
+    - Functions
+    - Templates / Generics
+    - Polymorphism (only when needed)

+> **Rule of thumb:** Modularity should be preferred over polymorphism -> choose the right paradigm for the task and combine them for maximum clarity and efficiency.

+Also choose the right programmin paradigm for the right tasks. <a href="#basics_cpp_paradigms_">See this chapter</a>.

+> These are only rules which should be targeted during developement.
+There are many edge cases where it is good to break some of these rules, but it is important that this happens conscious.

 <a name="basics_modern_cpp_" href="#bascis_top_">^</a><br>
 **Modern C++**<br>